Medicare Advantage Insurance Plans Omaha, Nebraska

 - The insurers must follow rules set by Medicare.

-- Each Medicare Advantage Plan can charge different out-of- pocket costs (copayments, coinsurance, deductibles) and have different rules for how you get services.
+- Each Medicare Advantage Insurance plan in Omaha, Nebraska, and surrounding areas can charge different out-of-pocket costs (copayments, coinsurance, and deductibles) and have different rules for how you get services.
 For example, some plans might require a referral before seeing a specialist.
 Other plans may require you to go to doctors, facilities, or suppliers that belong to the plan’s network for non-emergency or non-urgent care.
-What’s important to know is that these rules can change each year and the provider must notify you of any changes before the next enrollment year begins.
+What’s important to know is that these rules can change each year and the provider must notify you of any changes before the start of the next enrollment year.

 - There are certain established enrollment periods in order to enroll in a Medicare Advantage plan.